 - We are compliant with the Charities Act 2009, the Companies Act 2014 and the Lobbying Act 2015, making all the necessary filings.

-- We are working towards being SORP compliant (a Statement of Recommended Practice, Accounting and Reporting by Charities) in our annual accounts for 2018.
+- Our annual accounts are SORP compliant (in line with the Statement of Recommended Practice, Accounting and Reporting by Charities).

-- We have a strong strategic plan that has been developed by the Directors and an organisational structure capable of implementing the plan.
+- We have a strong HRCI Strategy, 2020-23, that has been developed by the Directors and an organisational structure capable of implementing the plan.